 Disposition letter or draft resolution in response to PG&E and SCE advice letters.

-SDG&E's Request to Establish a Marketing Affiliate (Advice Letter 2822-E) (CCA Code of Conduct)
+8. SDG&E's Request to Establish a Marketing Affiliate (Advice Letter 2822-E) (CCA Code of Conduct)

-No change since last month.
+No relevant activity occurred on this matter last month.
 LEAN will continue to monitor activity related to this matter.